The bell tower of Cortina d'Ampezzo

 Projections on the bell tower during the fashion week

-The bell tower has been made of Dolomia, the same white stone of which the Dolomites are made.
-A perfect quarry for this type of rock was identified at "Crepedel", a locality near Acquabona, a fraction of Cortina.
+The bell tower was built in "Dolomia," the same white stone of which the Dolomites are made.
+A perfect quarry for this type of rock was identified in the "Crepedel" area, near "Acquabona," a district of Cortina.

-The name of the locality comes from the dialect word "i crepe", translated as "the rocks", or "the mountains", because in that position the rocks of Mount Faloria start to rise from the meadows.
-If you want to know why the stone of the Dolomites is so clear, ou may read our page about the geological history of the Dolomites, which can be found below:
+The name of the locality comes from the dialect word "i crepe," translated as "the rocks" or "the mountains," because in that locality the rocks of Mount Faloria start to rise from the meadows.
+If you want to know why the stone of the Dolomites is so clear, you may read our page about the geological history of the Dolomites, which can be found below:

-The excavation of the foundations began in May 1852, but it was necessary to wait until 1858 to hear the sound of the first bell.
-The whole construction went through a series of logistical problems, very interesting administrative and social aspects that are narrated in detail in the book by Mario Ferruccio Belli.
-For the more curious, however, we will summarize below the salient points.
+The excavation of the foundations began in May 1852, but it was necessary to wait until 1858 to hear the first sound of the bells.
+The whole construction went through a series of logistical, administrative, and social problems that are narrated in detail in the book "El Cianpanín, storia del campanile di Cortina d'Ampezzo" by Mario Ferruccio Belli.
+You will find it better cited in the sources at the end of the article.
+For the more curious, next, we summarize the main points:

 The bells

-Such a majestic bell tower must have a concert of bells that is at the same level, for this reason the administrators of Cortina, despite the large expenses already incurred, did not want to save.
+Such a majestic bell tower must have a concert of bells that is at the same level; for this reason, the administrators of Cortina, despite the large expenses already incurred, did not want to save.
 There was a company in Innsbruck that was very serious, and they were well known in their sector.
-At the time it was called Grassmajer, today it's still active under the name of Grassmayr.
-Here you can see their website, in German .
-The initial idea was to use three bells, as they were originally, but later it was decided to upgrade to a 6 bells chime, harmonized in the key of Bb.
+At the time, it was called today, it's still "Grassmajer;" today, it's still active under the name of "Grassmayr."
+Here you can visit their official website, but it's only in German.
+The initial idea was to use three bells, as they were originally, but later it was decided to upgrade to a six-bell chime, harmonized in the key of Bb.

 The bell tower of Cortina and the shell